justnonamenoname/lifeticle/readme.txt

 Only a specific subset of information processed by the brain gives rise to qualia, which implies that the difference responsible for qualia can be identified independently of the mechanism by which they are generated.
 An example of data that does not yield qualia is the information processed by the visual system, including the image before the blind spot was filled in.
 It is possible to determine which physical processes qualia are associated with.
-That qualia are fundamental and the reverse influence is connected with random quantum processes means that information for qualia requires a transition to the quantum level.
+Qualia being fundamental and reverse influence being linked to random quantum processes means that information for qualia requires a transition to the quantum level.
 The chain [signals - qualia] leads to two possibilities:
 1) Qualia cannot be detected, and then the signals appear as leading nowhere without effect
 2) Qualia can be detected as a quantum effect of reverse influence